Todd Kohlhepp: Murders

 On November 3, authorities found Brown chained to the wall inside a metal storage container on the property.
 Investigators had tracked her down after tracing the couple's last known cellphone signals, after which they heard banging noises coming from inside the container.
 A search of Kohlhepp's property recovered Carver's vehicle, which was found in a ravine covered in brush.

-According to Brown, she witnessed Carver being shot by Kohlhepp.
-Kohlhepp's mother claimed Carver was killed for having a "really smart mouth", which Kohlhepp did not like.
-He also said he kept Brown captive because she did not do anything wrong and that he did not want to hurt her.
-However, Brown stated to police just after her rescue that Kohlhepp had killed Carver because Kohlhepp was "mad at her".
+Brown said that she had seen Carver being shot by Kohlhepp.
+Kohlhepp's mother said Carver was killed for having a "really smart mouth," which Kohlhepp did not like.
+Kohlhepp also said he had kept Brown captive because she did not do anything wrong and that he did not want to hurt her.
+However, Brown told police just after her rescue that Kohlhepp had killed Carver because Kohlhepp was "mad at her."
 During her captivity, Brown was raped repeatedly, and intimidated into not escaping after having been shown the graves of Kohlhepp's other victims.

 Two bodies were discovered on Kohlhepp's property following his arrest, on November 6–7.
-They were later identified as husband and wife Johnny Joe Coxie, 29, and Meagan Leigh McCraw-Coxie, 26, residents of Spartanburg who were reported missing on December 22, 2015.
-They were allegedly hired by Kohlhepp to work on his property.
+They were later identified as husband and wife Johnny Joe Coxie, 29, and Meagan Leigh McCraw-Coxie, 26, residents of Spartanburg, who were reported missing on December 22, 2015.
+They had allegedly been hired by Kohlhepp to work on his property.
 McCraw-Coxie had been killed by a gunshot wound to the head on December 25 or 26, while Coxie had been killed a week earlier by a gunshot wound to the torso.
 According to the county coroner, they were identified through their extensive tattoos.